 Clean all the surfaces to be painted.
-Use a mild detergent and wipe down the walls, ceiling, and trim, finishing up with a clean water rinse.
+Use a mild detergent and wipe down the walls, ceiling and trim, finishing up with a clean water rinse.
 Make sure the walls are squeaky-clean and free of hairspray residue, soap scum and mildew.
 Paint sticks more readily to clean walls.

-Paint the bathroom with two coats of good-quality latex paint.
+Paint the bathroom with two coats of high-quality latex paint.
 When painting, use smooth even strokes or a roller.
-Allow at least four hours' drying time in between coats and avoid using the bath or shower for at least 12 hours to allow the paint to dry thoroughly.
+Allow at least four hours of drying time in between coats.
+Also avoid using the bath or shower for at least 12 hours to allow the paint to dry thoroughly.
 If the paint gets splashed by water prior to thoroughly drying that can cause the paint to soften and splotch and run.

 Stevie Donald has been an online writer since 2004, producing articles for numerous websites and magazines.
 Her writing chops include three books on dog care and training, one of which won a prestigious national award in 2003.
 Donald has also been a painting contractor since 1979, painting interiors and exteriors.